s4zong/measuring_forecasting_skill_from_text/README.md

 We provide our code for extracting financial numerical estimates from analysts notes in `extract_numerical_forecasts.py`.

 We tokenize our financial analyst notes by Stanford CoreNLP.
-The tagging results shall be organized in .jsonl format: each line has a 'tagging' field containing a list, with each element a tuple `[a_sentence_id, a_tokenized_sentence]` (note that tokenized money value, e.g., to recover '$' and '10' into '$10' as shown in the following example).
+The tagging results shall be organized in .jsonl format: each line has a 'tagging' field containing a list, with each element a tuple `[a_sentence_id, a_tokenized_sentence]` (note that tokenized money values need to be recovered, e.g., to reconnect '$' and '10' into '$10' as shown in the following example).
 Then run `extractEstimatesNew(input_data)` to get the extraction results.

 ```angular2
 [{'tagging':